 Gottman Couples Therapy Method

-In the Gottman Method, we start with the relationship assessment, one of my favorite parts of the process.
+In the Gottman Method, we start with a relationship assessment.
 It allows us to clearly understand what areas will be addressed, how, and what to look for to determine progress.
 There is no throwing darts in the dark.
 The steps taken through the relationship assessment correlate to the theory of the method based on the Sound Relationship House.
 We look at how you are doing in each area of the house and how your histories, experience, and the possible presence of co-morbid conditions influence the relationship.

 Some of the issues that we can address through this process are communication, conflict, feeling stuck, unresolved issues that continue to show up and get worse, and different views about things like the parenting, managing finances, household tasks, having fun together, time together vs time apart, and having influence in the relationship among many others.
 We can also address any betrayals/infidelities.
 From the structure of this method, I can also support couples recovering from trauma and substance abuse if each partner is in recovery.

-Suppose you visit my website and decide someone else may better match you.
-In that case, I strongly encourage you to research couples therapy methods and look for a therapist that is genuinely competent in this type of therapy.
+If you visit our website and decide someone else may better match you.
+In that case, We strongly encourage you to research couples therapy methods and look for a therapist that is genuinely competent in this type of therapy.
 Research has shown when a non-competent therapist provides couples therapy, it may cause more harm than help.

 Visit the Gottman website.
 They offer tons of free resources for clients that you can benefit from.